max-in-bc/fullstack-sample-project/README.md

 ## Background

-I have a ton of experience with Angular (since 2015) and this is my first time using Flask or any Python backend framework other than Django.
+I have a ton of experience with Angular (since 2015) and this is my first time using Flask or any Python backend framework.
 I used this as an opportunity to both: (a) learn Flask, as well as (b) demonstrate how quickly I can effectively pick up new tech/frameworks/packages.

 # Problem Description